AyahZaareer/Reading-notes/prep-read.md

 **In summary, then, we start with an empty Call Stack.
 Whenever we invoke a function, it is automatically added to the Call Stack.
 Once the function has executed all of its code, it is automatically removed from the Call Stack.
 Ultimately, the Stack is empty again.**

+## Asynchronous callbacks :
+### Functions that are specified as arguments when calling a function which will start executing code in the background.
+When the background code finishes running, it calls the callback function to let you know the work is done, or to let you know that something of interest has happened.